Here you'll find actual elopements to inspire your own and resources to help you through the planning process.

 Here’s some timeline examples to help you visualize how various lengths of time can lay out day of:

 This couple started with getting ready photos.
 This is a great way to have a slow start to your day and get comfortable with your photographer hanging around.
 It also captures some beautiful images of the process of getting ready for your day.
 You’ve put a lot of thought into your outfits, incorporating meaningful detail, and getting ready for this momentous day.
 Getting ready tells the complete story of that process.
-The beautiful vacation rental featured in these photos is Crook Point!

 One of the first thing you’re going to forget is the details.
 The shoes you wore, the look of your flowers, and the accessories you wore.
 These bright and colorful images are also a great addition for album layouts.
+Since this couple didn’t have any guests, they had friends and family write them letters to read on their elopement day.

 Most couples opt for multiple locations during their day.
 This gives you lots of variety for images and allows you to customize each location to the event you’re going to have there.
 More private locations for your vow exchange and maybe a more popular (but very beautiful spot) for your portraits since it’s not as intimate of a moment.
 Because of this, up to 1 hour of driving is included with my packages without counting towards the photo time.